neondatabase/website/content/docs/guides/neon-authorize-aws-cognito.md

 TO authenticated
 WITH CHECK ((select auth.user_id()) = user_id);

-CREATE POLICY "Individuals can view their own todos. " ON todos FOR SELECT TO authenticated
+CREATE POLICY "Individuals can view their own todos."
+ON todos FOR SELECT TO authenticated
 USING ((select auth.user_id()) = user_id);